ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript-tutorial.md

 description: For web experiences requiring a high amount of customization AMP has created amp-script, a component that allows the use of arbitrary JavaScript on your AMP page without affecting the page's overall performance.
 ---

 AMP strives to provide solutions that get developers where they want to be quickly and hassle free.
 However, some types of functionality are too tailored to individual use cases or require custom JavaScript.
-The AMP library is expanding to accommodate these needs with [`<amp-script>`]({{g.doc('/content/amp-dev/documentation/components/amp-script.md', locale=doc.locale).url.path}}?format=websites).
+The AMP framework is expanding to accommodate these needs with [`<amp-script>`]({{g.doc('/content/amp-dev/documentation/components/amp-script.md', locale=doc.locale).url.path}}?format=websites).
 The `amp-script` component allows AMP developers to introduce custom JavaScript that expand page features and render as valid AMP.

-This tutorial will build an element with `amp-script` that communicates password requirements to end users.
+This tutorial will help you build an element with `amp-script` that communicates password requirements to end users.

 Prerequisites:

 *   Familiarity with JavaScript and AMP.
 *   Node.js and npm installed.
 You can install [Node.js here](https://nodejs.org/en/) and [npm here](https://www.npmjs.com/get-npm).
 *   A local code editor.

 # Get started